MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 ---
 title: "Netlify Centralized Authentication using MojoAuth "
-date: 2022-04-12T14:41:23+05:30
+date: 2022-04-10T14:41:23+05:30
-coverImage: "mojoauth-passwordless-authentication.png"
+coverImage: "netlify-centralized-authentication.jpg"
 author: "Mehul Sharma"
 tags: ["MojoAuth"]
-description: "Learn how to setup a Netlify Centralized Authentication using MojoAuth with a working demo"
+description: "Learn how to setup a Netlify Centralized Authentication using MojoAuth with a working demo."
 ---

-# Netlify Centralized Authentication

 In this blog you will learn about netlify centralized authentication using mojoauth with a working Demonstration.

-## Getting Credentials
+# Getting Credentials

 Lets get started with creating an account on MojoAuth.

-### Register at MojoAuth
+## Register at MojoAuth

 Here you just need to follow three simple steps: